transmedial blue quantized wave

 lecture performance at contemporary music festival ‘Ya’

 In 2016 I started a longtime project about a wave.
-Since then it has continously shifted in space & time and has been composed across different media: It has passed through photography, machinelearning, , , contemporary music, a and a .
+Since then it has continously shifted in space & time and has been composed across different media: It has passed through photography, machinelearning, southindian-counting, social media, contemporary music, a design magazine and a radio show.
 Always oscillating between concept and experience.

 In the lecture performance, the following aspects of the wave were presented: